MBrede/pipreqs-action/README.md

         with:
           PROJECT_PATH: project_folder   #default is the root of the repository
           REQUIREMENT_PATH: project_folder/requirements.txt  #default is requirement.txt in the root of your repository
+		  RECURSIVE: 1 # binary on whether requirements are to be searched recursively
 ```

 ### Inputs